SixLabors/docs/articles/imagesharp.drawing/index.md

 # Introduction

 >[!WARNING]
 >ImageSharp.Drawing is still considered BETA quality and we reserve the right to change the API shape.
-We are yet to prioritize performance in our drawing APIs.

 ### What is ImageSharp.Drawing?
 ImageSharp.Drawing is a library built on top of ImageSharp to providing 2D Drawing extensions.